krishna-waidande/krishna-waidande.github.io/README.md

 ## Fourth Approach

-So another approach came to my mind was we can solve this problem by using **Tower of Hanoi algorithm.** By using that algorithm we were getting write output,but for larger files that algorithm was taking too much time to execute.
+So another approach came to my mind was we can solve this problem by using **Tower of Hanoi algorithm.** By using that algorithm we were getting right output,but for larger files that algorithm was taking too much time to execute.
 This approach was also not correct to solve this problem.

 > ### Logic : Tower of hanoi.